jfdnc/tonic-chat/README.md

 grpcurl -plaintext -d '{"username": "test_user", "message": "Hello world!"}' [::1]:50051 chat.Chat/ChatStream
 ```

-### Implementing a Client
+### Using Custom Clients

-For a complete chat experience, you'll need to implement a client.
-Here's a basic example in Rust:
+You can implement your own client using any gRPC-compatible programming language.
+Here's a basic Rust client example:

 ```rust
 use chat::{ChatMessage, chat_client::ChatClient};